 In 2004 those funds were used for a public meeting in Marrickville Town Hall and following that meeting the core members of the current group got together.

 By 2005 it was becoming clear that there was little happening on the peace front in Sydney, despite Australia’s involvement in the ongoing war in Iraq.
-In an effort to bring attention back onto this issue, the group began its ‘Twenty-O-Three’ initiative.
+In an effort to bring attention back to this issue, the group began its ‘Twenty-O-Three’ initiative.
 Using the coincidence in the date of the invasion (20/03/2003) for its title, the group wrote an open letter to President Bush and organised a relay of groups and individuals who collected signatures on it in Martin Place.
 The initiative was repeated over four years, with the completed letter being delivered on the anniversary of the invasion each year.
 Local MP Anthony Albanese spoke at one year’s opening event, Lee Rhiannon (now a Senator) at another.
 In 2007, then Senator Kerry Nettle assisted in trying to get the US Consul General to accept the letter in person (without success).

 When access to the Consul General in Sydney seemed to be blocked, MPG resorted to taking the signed originals to the US Embassy in Canberra.
 In 2008 the letter had more than 3,000 signatures.
 There was never any response to any of the letters sent and little or no interest in the matter in the Australian media.